SFbaystar/movie_api/README.md

 SPL-006: There are at least two movies in the database whose title contain the title of another movie.
 Example: movie id: 287757 (Scooby-Doo Meets Dante), movie id: 404463 (Dante).
 This example shows one such set.
 The business requirement is that there are at least two such occurrences.

 Test result: Confirmed there are at least two movies whose title contain the title of another movie.

+Rest API "GET" has been tested
+Result – Status code: 200
+Return result with 16 movies' information details.

+Rest API "POST" has been tested
+Result – Status 200
+{ "message": "Splunking your submission using monkeys ..... success... movie posted to catalog" }